Nahhttan/normative_allocation_problem/README.md

 $$

-## Augmenter le nombre de cours par élèves, d'élèves par cours
+## Increase the number of courses per student, of students per course

-On est pour l'instant dans le cas simple où $n$ = nombre d'élèves = nombre de cours.
+So far, the code only adress the simple case where $n$ = number of students = number of courses.

-À voir ce qu'il est numériquement possible de faire (en termes de capacité informatique), mais il serait intéressant de checker l'existence de dilemmes dans des cas plus complexes.
+It remains to be seen what is numerically possible (in terms of computing capacity), but it would be interesting to check the existence of dilemmas in more complex cases.

-Par exemple (relativement simple) : 8 cours, 4 élèves, 2 cours à choisir par élève
+For example (relatively simple): 8 courses, 4 students, 2 courses to choose per student.

-## Usage réel pour une combinaison de préférences donnée
+## Real-world use for a given preference profile

-L'usage premier de ce code était de prouver l'existence de combinaisons de préférences qui créent un dilemme.
+The primary use of this code was to prove the existence of profiles of preferences that raise to a dilemma.

-Mais il serait intéressant de rendre ce code opérationnel pour, étant donné une combinaison de préférences (un input réel, par exemple les voeux de cours réels des élèves d'une école/université), donner toutes les allocations efficaces (en fonction de fonctions de score, i.e. de conceptions de la justice distributive, données).
+But it would be interesting to make this code operational to, given a profile preferences (a real input, for example the real course wishes of students at a school/university), give all normatively efficient allocations (as a function of given score functions, i.e. conceptions of distributive justice).

-# Partie théorique
+# Theoretical part

 Here, I try to answer the problematic given in the introduction: _does there exist (at least) one profile of preferences that poses a moral conflict to the allocation mechanism, for any number of courses and students?_

-To do so, I will consider the conflict "utilitarianism vs egalitarianism" (egalitarianism is represented by the leximin criterium).
+To do so, I will consider the conflict "utilitarianism vs egalitarianism" (egalitarianism is represented by the leximin criterion).

 I use the way profiles of preferences are represented in the introduction to skip the explicit courses names and directly consider the matrix of preferences, which is enough to show results.